 Order your questions

-Now you have a list of attributes and you know what questions you want to ask people, you’ll need to decide in what order.
+Now that you have a list of attributes and know what questions you want to ask people, you’ll need to decide in what order.

-You can easily start off by removing anything that you can already determine from the source of recruitment (e.g. the standard demographics offered by a platform, or if someone has a Facebook account and you’ve recruited them from Facebook).
-Then move anything that is purely for weighting or profiling to the end of the main study.
+You can easily start by removing anything that you can already determine from the source of recruitment (e.g., the standard demographics offered by a platform or if someone has a Facebook account and you’ve recruited them from Facebook).
+Then, move anything that is purely for weighting or profiling to the end of the main study.

 • Identify people who wouldn’t qualify as quickly as possible